in-toto/in-toto/demo/README.md

 # Install required packages (we strongly recommend using Virtual Environments)
 # http://docs.python-guide.org/en/latest/dev/virtualenvs/
 pip install -r requirements.txt

+# Install additional requirements that for some good reason are not in the
+# requirements file
+pip install pycrypto, cryptography

 # Make sure in-toto is on your PYTHONPATH and used commands are on your PATH
 export PYTHONPATH=$PYTHONPATH:$PWD